Frequently Asked Questions About Black Bears

 Each colored tag has a 3-digit number code.
 The last digit indicates the year, while the first 2 numbers indicate the sequence in which it was caught.
 For example, a bear with ear tag “03-6” would be the third bear handled in 2016, and a bear with ear tag “20-4” would be the twentieth bear handled in 2014.

 Ear tags help biologists track bear movements and dispersal.
 Bears tagged in Connecticut have traveled as far as Vermont.
 Bears tagged in New York, Massachusetts, and even Pennsylvania have shown up in Connecticut.
-Ear tags can also help identify individual bears that have a repeated problem behavior.
+Ear tags can also help identify individual bears.

 A bear with a collar will also have ear tags.
 The collar helps biologists locate a bear and track its movements.
 Data collected from collars provide biologists with important information about the growth, movements, and health of Connecticut’s bear population.